 .
 This includes a list of the major buildings and infrastructure of the site, their current condition, life expectancy, replacement costs, and the year that replacement is projected to hit the budget.
 For example, every cabin has a roof that will need replacement some year.
 A master maintenance plan will allow the governing body and finance committee to plan for the expenses of replacing the roofs.

 Keep in mind that a current investment in making these plans can help save money in the future and allow camps to minimize possible risks.
 For example, knowing when the camp will need to replace a septic system could prevent a crisis in a future summer when the system fails.

 See the resources below for samples of both plans.

-JCamp 180 is committed to helping your organization apply best practices to your camp’s governance.
+JCamp 180 is committed to helping your organization apply best practices to your camp’s strategic planning process.
 We’ve hand-picked the resources below to get you started.
 For our full set of resources on this topic, click the “More Strategic Planning Resources” button at the bottom of the page to go to the main Knowledge Center page

 .
 You can either further refine your search using keywords or scroll through all the resources.